stevesimmons/pybloomfiltermmap3/docs/ref.rst

 .. method:: BloomFilter.union(filter)

-    Perform a set OR with another comparable filter.
+    Performs a set OR with another comparable filter.
 You can (only) construct comparable filters with :meth:`BloomFilter.copy_template` above.
 In the above example, Bloom filter ``pear`` will have both "granny_smith" and "conference".